Hi, my name is Mary Beth Tinker.

 I was a shy 13-year-old, John had just turned 15, and Chris was 16.But we did make history, eventually winning a landmark Supreme Court ruling in favor of First Amendment rights for students.The year was 1965, when about 1000 soldiers had been killed in Vietnam.
 Inspired by an antiwar rally in Washington, DC, we wore the armbands to mourn the dead and to support Robert F. Kennedy’s call for a Christmas truce.
 A few hours after school started, I was sent out of algebra class and told to remove my armband by the vice principal.
 I did, but was suspended anyway.
 Within days, others were punished as well.Four years later, following heated school board meetings, death threats to our families, a fantastic ACLU lawyer named Dan Johnston, and two lower federal court cases, the United States Supreme Court heard our case.

-44 years ago this month — on February 24, 1969 — we won.
-But the victory wasn’t ours alone.
-In fact, it was a victory for American education, with Abe Fortas’ famous ruling that neither students or teachers “shed their Constitutional rights…at the schoolhouse gate” and that “students in school as well as out of school are ‘persons’ under our Constitution.
-They are possessed of fundamental rights which the State must respect, just as they themselves must respect their obligations to the State.
+On February 24, 1969 — we won.
+But the victory was really a victory for American education, with Abe Fortas’ famous ruling that neither students or teachers “shed their Constitutional rights…at the schoolhouse gate” and that “students in school as well as out of school are ‘persons’ under our Constitution… possessed of fundamental rights which the State must respect, just as they themselves must respect their obligations to the State.
 In our system, students may not be regarded as closed-circuit recipients of only that which the State chooses to communicate.”

-I have spent my career as a pediatric nurse, but I also speak frequently with students about our case and the Constitution because civics education is in dire straights.
+I’ve spent my career as a pediatric nurse, but I speak frequently with students about our case and the Constitution because civics affects our health too, and civics is in dire straights.
 A recent study by the Annenberg Public Policy Center shows that only one-third of Americans can name the three branches of government, and another third can’t name any.
-One-third think the president has final say over decisions, and Supreme Court decisions can be appealed.
+One-third think the president has final say over decisions, and that Supreme Court decisions can be appealed.

-The Tinker Tour has been endorsed by many of the country’s leading civics education, civil rights and journalism education and journalism groups.
-We are very proud of those endorsements, and grateful.
+The Tinker Tour began as a special project of the Student Press Law Center and continues to be a close friend of the Center.
+The Tinker Tour has also been endorsed by many of the country’s leading civics education, civil rights and journalism groups.
+For that, we are very proud and grateful.

-This is an important moment in the history of our country, especially for youths, who are naturally creative and hopeful, but often feel discouraged.
-They need to hear about young people throughout history — and today — who bring the Constitution to life and make a difference.
-And we need to hear them.
-On the Tinker Tour, we will!
+This is an important time in history, especially for youths, who are naturally creative and hopeful, but often feel discouraged.
+They want to hear about other young people who have used their rights- and still are- to make a difference.
+On the Tinker Tour, they do!